Capture Helpers¶

 Basic capture usage:

-import chipwhisperer as cw proj = cw.create_project("project") trace = cw.Trace(trace_data, plaintext, ciphertext, key) proj.traces.append(trace) proj.save()Basic analyzer usage:
+import chipwhisperer as cw proj = cw.create_project("project") trace = cw.Trace(trace_data, plaintext, ciphertext, key) proj.traces.append(trace) proj.save()

-import chipwhisperer as cw import chipwhisperer.analyzer as cwa proj = cw.open_project("project") attack = cwa.cpa(proj) #run attackUse a trace_manager when analyzing traces, since that allows analyzer to work with multiple trace segments.
+import chipwhisperer as cw import chipwhisperer.analyzer as cwa proj = cw.open_project("project") attack = cwa.cpa(proj) #run attack

-- close(save=True)¶
+- close(save=True)#

 Closes the project cleanly.